coder/docs/guides/admin/inotify-watch-limits.md

 ## Resolution

-If you encounter the file watcher limit, there are two potential resolutions: either reduce the number of file watcher registrations, or increase the maximum file watcher limit.
+If you encounter the file watcher limit, there are two potential resolutions:

+1. Reduce the number of file watcher registrations; or,
+1. Increase the maximum file watcher limit.

 We recommend attempting to reduce the file watcher registrations first, because increasing the number of file watches may result in high processor utilization.

 ### Reduce watchers